T3mps/Kronos/README.md

 	}
 }
 ```
 Go ahead and run the main class, which will result in a crash.
-Thereafter, two files, `configuration.xml` and `configuration.xsd`, will be generated in working directory data folder.
-By default, this is `%appdata%/Kronos/data`.
+Thereafter, two files, `configuration.xml` and `configuration.xsd`, will be generated in the classpath data folder.
 Inside of `configuration.xml` there is an attribute of the root element which specifies the target implementation of `Application`; left blank by default.
 Go ahead and fill in the FQN (fully-qualified name) of your `Application` implementation and run the project again.

 [![Twitter](https://img.shields.io/twitter/follow/AcidFrogLLC?style=social)](https://twitter.com/AcidFrogLLC)
 [![Forks](https://img.shields.io/github/forks/tempsies/kronos?style=social)](https://github.com/Tempsies/Kronos)